actualbudget/docs/docs/advanced/http-header-auth.md

 ## Configuration Options

 * `loginMethod` (env: `ACTUAL_LOGIN_METHOD`): can be "password" (default) or "header".
 Must be set to "header" for this authentication option to work.
 Will fallback to password on header authentication failures
-* `trustedProxies` (env: `ACTUAL_TRUSTED_PROXIES`): List of CIRDs to allowed to send the authentication header.
+* `trustedProxies` (env: `ACTUAL_TRUSTED_PROXIES`): List of CIDRs to allowed to send the authentication header.
 The default value for this is to allow only known internal ip address ranges.
-If your SSO provider is external, you will have to set this option to the CIRD/IP(s) of your SSO provider.
+If your SSO provider is external, you will have to set this option to the CIDR/IP(s) of your SSO provider.
 If your provider is in your local network, this default option should work for you.